Updated 17/12/24

 5. A sign of trust

 Headbutting is often reserved for the people your cat feels most comfortable with.
-If your cat headbutts you, it’s a sign of deep trust.
-Not every cat will headbutt just anyone, so take it as a real compliment from your furry friend!
+If your cat headbutts you, it’s a sign of trust.
+Not every cat will headbutt just anyone, so take it as a compliment from your furry friend!

 6. It’s playtime!